SuperDARN/pydarn/docs/user/coordinates.md

 # Coordinate Systems
 ---

-pyDARN offers several different coordinate systems and units for plotting:
+pyDARN offers several different measurement systems for various type of plotting:
+- Range Estimation: the estimate of how far the target (echo) to the radar
+- Coordinates systems: Generic geographic coordinate systems with conversions to AACGM and AACGM MLT

 ## Range-Time Plots

-**Range Gates**: `Coords.RANGE_GATE` a rectangle section determined by beam width and set distance for each range (nominally 45 km).
+**Range Gates**: `RangeEstimation.RANGE_GATE` a rectangle section determined by beam width and set distance for each range (nominally 45 km).
 RAWACF and FITACF data give their parameter values with respect to range gates.
 Range gates are a unit-less measure of estimating distance.

-**Slant Range**: `Coords.SLANT_RANGE` is a conversion from range gates to km units.
+**Slant Range**: `RangeEstimation.SLANT_RANGE` is a conversion from range gates to km units.
 Slant range estimates the distance of ionospheric echos from the radar, using the time it takes for the radio wave to travel to the ionosphere and return, assuming the radio wave is travelling at the speed of light.

 !!!
 Note
     Slant range is calculated from the value of `frang`, the distance to the first range gate.
 In pyDARN, we assume